 Children from Year 1 to Year 6 study the core subjects of English (including spoken language, reading, writing, spelling/ phonics, handwriting, grammar and punctuation), mathematics, science and computing.
 Religious education, Personal, Social and Health Education including SRE, along with the foundation subjects of history, geography, music, art, PE, French (KS2 only) and design and technology make up the rest of the curriculum.

-KS2 French is taught by a specialist teacher, as is KS2 music.
+KS2 French is taught by a specialist teacher, as is KS1 and KS2 music.
 We also provide ukulele lessons for Year 4, and give children in KS2 the option of taking up brass or woodwind musical instrument tuition.
 Our school choir has performed at the Bridgewater Hall.
 We benefit from the expertise of sports coaches who work across the school teaching gymnastics and games.
 Children in Years 3, 4 and 5 also have swimming lessons at different times of the year.
 Forest Schools lessons have been introduced in Year 3 to encourage greater independence and a love of learning outdoors.

 In Reception we endeavour to provide the children with a broad range of learning experiences, both indoors and outdoors, which enthuse, inspire, challenge and excite the children and celebrate their efforts and achievements.
 We develop their characteristics of effective learning through opportunities to play and explore, be active in their learning, make decisions, share ideas, be creative and think critically.